 Compliance Costs

-Banking compliance is a huge expense.
-Simply “keeping the lights on” requires enormous sums – and the cost of keeping up with accelerating regulatory change rachets up that amount.
+Banking compliance is a huge – and growing – expense.
+Simply “keeping the lights on” requires enormous sums.
+And the cost of keeping up with accelerating regulatory change rachets up that amount.
 According to a recent survey, operating costs spent on compliance have risen by over 60 percent for retail and corporate banks over the last eight years.

 The cost of compliance is so great, in fact, it can interfere with the ability to innovate, deliver customer value, and reduce operating costs.
 And reducing spend on regulatory compliance is not something that can be easily achieved – especially when penalties for noncompliance remain high.